 "Miss Amann was present for many of the important decisions related to the founding of this University.
 Much of SMU's success is due to her efforts." - Robert S. Hyer

 Criteria for Awards Eligibility

-In order for an award nominee to be eligible to be a recipient at the Awards Extravaganza (AE) or the Dorothy Amann Awards (DA), they must meet the following criteria.
-These criteria were established in 2012 and take effect for AE/DA 2013.
-All award recipients prior to 2013 are grandfathered into AE/DA without meeting these criteria:
+In order for an award nominee to be eligible to be a recipient at the Hilltop Excellence Awards (HEA) or the Dorothy Amann Awards (DA), they must meet the following criteria.
+These criteria were established in 2012 and take effect for HEA/DA 2013.
+All award recipients prior to 2013 are grandfathered into HEA/DA without meeting these criteria:

-- At the time of nomination and presentation of the award, recipients must currently be enrolled at (AE & DA) or employed by (DA) SMU.
-An SMU Retiree may be nominated if they retired in the year of the ceremony (AE).
+- At the time of nomination and presentation of the award, recipients must currently be enrolled at (HEA & DA) or employed by (DA) SMU.
+An SMU Retiree may be nominated if they retired in the year of the ceremony (HEA).

 - Students must graduate from SMU in the calendar year in which the award is given except in the case of the Freehafer Award.

 - Student award recipients may be undergraduate or graduate students unless specifically proscribed in individual award criteria.